BIG-Tools/bio_bashrc/README.md

 #USAGE

-from your bashrc or your zshrc , type :
+from your bashrc or your zshrc , add:

     source PATH/TO/bio_bashrc